 Walk 1."A Guided Fossil Hunt & Walk to Black Ven"

 To the east of Lyme Regis are the dark cliffs of Black Ven.
 The shoreline is a great place for finding ammonites, belemnites and seaglass.
-You can safely walk from here to Charmouth and catch the bus back to Lyme Regis.
+There are some large ammonites to be seen on the beach.
+Black Ven is the largest mud slide in Europe.
+Mary Annings grave can be visited on this walk.
+The initial part of the walk is flat and on sand.
+Many ichthyosaurs have been found in the ledges of this part of the Jurassic coast.
+On this walk you can safely walk the shore from Lyme Regis to Charmouth and catch the bus back to Lyme Regis.

 Walk 2."A Guided Fossil Hunt & Walk To The Ammonite GraveYard"